 We’re disgusted with the negative stigma that blocks 70% of people from the care they need.

-We’re personally dedicated to making a change for others, for business, and the built environment.
+We’re personally dedicated to making a change for others, for business, and for the built environment.

 By offering a companion on your journey to better mental health, we’re helping hard-working people better understand their own minds, empower them to make meaningful change, and celebrate progress with measurable accomplishments.
 We spend most of our time in the workplace and it is one of the biggest sources of stress.